What is Carer’s Credit?

 You can still get Carer’s Credit if you have breaks from caring (up to 12 weeks in a row); for example, if you take a short holiday or someone you look after goes into hospital.

-Research by Royal London in January 2018 showed that many people miss out on Carer’s Credit because they aren’t aware the benefit is available.
-It estimates that the credits add £237 a year to a carer’s state pension, so it’s definitely worth looking into if you think you might be eligible.
+Research by Royal London in 2018 showed that many people miss out on Carer’s Credit because they aren’t aware the benefit is available.
+It estimated that the credits add £237 a year to a carer’s state pension, so it’s definitely worth looking into if you think you might be eligible.

 How do I claim Carer’s Credit?